silviateliz/silviateliz.github.io/_pages/about.md

   limit: 3 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 I use computational social science methods to study the visual representation of social identity in political communication, with a focus in Mexico and the Latin American region.
 I am interested in exploring political actors’ usage of group appeals in visual media and voters’ group-based political preferences.
-At the Annenberg school, I am affiliated with the Center for Information Networks and Democracy (<a href='https://www.asc.upenn.edu/research/centers/center-for-information-networks-and-democracy'>CIND), and the Politics, Identities, and Communication Lab (PICL).
+At the Annenberg school, I am affiliated with the Center for Information Networks and Democracy (<a href='https://www.asc.upenn.edu/research/centers/center-for-information-networks-and-democracy'>CIND</a>), and the Politics, Identities, and Communication Lab (PICL).

 I was born and raised in Mexico City, where I obtained a B.A. degree in Communication from Universidad Panamericana.
 After graduating college in 2018, I collaborated in numerous research consulting projects, mainly on gender and transparency issues.
 I worked in evaluating public policy programs for Mexican institutions such as the National Institute for Information Access and the National Judiciary.
 In 2021, I became a Fulbright-García Robles grantee.